 2007 - Running "3:10 To Yuma."
 Photo: Bill Counter

 2017 - A June photo by Robert Rosenberg.
 It was a post on the non-public Facebook group Mid Century Modern Los Angeles.
 Thanks, Robert.
 He laments that at the time of his photo the theatre had been closed for six months.

-2020 - UCLA as slumlord.
-Sad management of the property.
+2020 - UCLA as sloppy property manager.
 It's a photo from Kevin Roderick on Instagram.
 Thanks to Donavan S. Moye for spotting the post.